killercup/scribbles/_posts/2016-07-23-impl-virtual-dom-cli-libui.md

 title: Virtual DOM for CLI and libui
 ---

-I want to easily write UIs in Rust, but what I describe below could also be done in any other language.
+I want to easily write UIs in Rust.
+(What I describe below could also be done in any other language though.)

 ## Contents
 {:.no_toc}